Orange-418/netcat-static/README.md

 # netcat-static

-All files, besides compiled binary, are pulled from official Debian repository at: https://salsa.debian.org/debian/netcat
+All files, besides compiled binary, are pulled from official Kali Repositories

 Statically compiled standalone netcat binary for x64 Linux.
 To end up with this binary, the compile instructions are as follows*:
 *using latest default kali image